 Transfer students may enter Wayne Community College upon meeting requirements as outlined in the Admissions Requirements and Procedures.
-Official transcripts from all previous colleges/universities are required in the following circumstances:
+Transfer students applying to a curriculum program must submit official transcripts from all previous colleges/universities.
+Transfer credit will be awarded whenever possible.